Richard-Sti/csiborgtools/README.md

 ### Effect of small-scale noise
 - [ ] Study how the small-scale noise variation affects the overlap measure, halo concentration and spin.
+- [ ] Add uncertainty on the halo concentration.

 ### Gravitational-wave and large-scale structure
-- [ ] Make the velocity field data available.
-- [ ] Validate the velocity field results.
+- [ ] Validate the velocity field results agains Supranta data sets.
 - [ ] Estimate the amplitude of the velocity field in radial shells around the observer, estimate analogous results for random simulations, and see if they agree within cosmic variance.
 - [ ] Calculate power spectra of velocities and maybe velocity dispersion.
+- [ ] Make the velocity field data available.

 ### CSiBORG meets X-ray
 - [ ] Make available one example snapshot from the simulation.
 Mention the issue with x- and z-coordinates.